Legitimacy of Mars Land Claim (possession)

 NOTE: We make three claims.
 Claims 2 & 3 are discrete, but should not be necessary if Claim 1 is successful.

-Claim 2: Through our continuous acts of exclusive Factual Possession of all Land on Planet Mars, for 7 years, we declare possession of all resources of Planet Mars, once extracted from their natural in-situ status.
+Claim 2: Through our continuous acts to prove exclusive Factual Possession of all Land on Planet Mars, for 9 years, we declare possession of all resources of Planet Mars, whether in-situ or in an extracted or altered state.
 These resources include minerals and water and their altered states that may occur through the extraction process.
-On the basis of this claim we seek to gain official registration of ownership of all these resources in their (current or future) extracted state such that this ownership status is placed in trust (The Mars Trust) with a UN body as the proposed Trustee and all claimants (the same claimants as documented in Claim 1) becoming contingent beneficiaries within the trust.
+On the basis of this claim we seek to gain official registration of ownership of all these resources such that this ownership status is placed in trust (The Mars Trust) with a UN body as the proposed Trustee and all claimants (the same claimants as documented in Claim 1) becoming contingent beneficiaries within the trust.

 ** In documenting these claims we assert our strong intent to possess that which is claimed.